-The beer making process has been around for a very long while, and although many of the techniques have changed over the course of time, the basic process has remained pretty much the same.
+The beer brewing process has been around for a very long while, and although many of the techniques have changed over the course of time, the basic process has remained pretty much the same.

-We take you through the brewing process on a commercial level, however, homebrewers will perform the exact same steps as in a commercial brewery but just on a much smaller scale and using easily attainable equipment.
+We take you through the beer brewing process on a commercial level, however, homebrewers will perform the exact same steps as in a commercial brewery but just on a much smaller scale and using easily attainable equipment.

 Stage 1.
 Mashing